 Learning SQL can be quite lonely and boring if you try and do it on your own.
 Unfortunately, not everyone is self-motivated and disciplined enough to sit down for hours at a time and teach themselves something difficult like SQL.
 However, the good news is that there are plenty of other people out there who are in the same position as you.
 Connecting with these people can significantly help you to learn SQL, to stay motivated, can provide you with a way to get help with difficult problems, and may even result in new friendships!

 There are two main ways that you can connect with your fellow SQL learners.
 The first is to join online forums and chat boards.
 In places like this, you will be able to ask questions about problems you are stuck on, while also using your knowledge to help less-skilled developers learn.
 The Microsoft Developer Network is a great place to find help with your SQL.
 Alternatively, head over to Reddit or search Google for a SQL forum that suits you.
+DataCamp also offers a community board feature that helps you connect with other SQL students on the platform.

 The second - and in my opinion, the best - way to connect with your coding peers is by joining a local learn SQL group that has regular physical events.
 A good way to find local groups is through a quick Facebook search and via Meetup.com.
 Join a group, start networking, and meet other people who are interested in SQL and database management.
 You will find that doing this will make study easier, will help you find people to support you when the going gets tough, and may even help you find a job eventually!